locuoco/molecular_dynamics/README.md

 The code makes use of C++ templates and concepts (thus it requires C++20) and is organised in many header files, that can be included from a single compilation unit.
 It is organised in the following way:
 * `physics`: directory which contains part of code relevant to the resolution of the physical/numerical problem.
   * `fmm.hpp`: fast multipole method for fast calculation of long-range forces (not implemented yet).
-  * `integrator.hpp`: classes and concepts for integration of classical hamiltonian dynamical systems.
+  * `integrator.hpp`: classes and concepts for integration of classical (hamiltonian and not) dynamical systems.
   * `molecule.hpp`: classes, methods and other utilites for managing molecular systems (for now, you have only water molecules, also the dihedral potential part must be added).
   * `physics.hpp`: mainly a header file that includes everything.
   * `point.hpp`: classes, aliases and data structures for use in generic dynamical systems.